Close

 There may be a final hearing

-If you and your spouse have agreed to all matters, you’ll probably be able to avoid going to court, unless the judge has questions or concerns about your agreement.
-At the hearing, the judge will ask both you and your spouse if you have agreed to what's in the marital settlement agreement.
+If you and your spouse have agreed on all matters, you’ll probably be able to avoid going to court, unless the judge has questions or concerns about your agreement.
+At the hearing, the judge will ask you and your spouse if you have agreed to what's in the marital settlement agreement.
 If you were unable to reach a final agreement on all or even some terms, the judge will resolve those for you and tell you the outcome at this hearing.

 At the end of the hearing, the judge will sign a divorce decree, officially and legally ending your marriage.